adioshun/gitBook_DeepDrive/paper2010-pedestrian-detection-and-tracking-using-three-dimensional-ladar-data.md

 The system adapts to different environments by varying the shape of the sensing plane i.e., by adjusting the height of the slice from which points are projected onto a two-dimensional plane.

-Spurious measurements produced by ground returns are avoided by searching for measurements at a constant height above the ground.
+가짜 데이터 처리 : Spurious measurements produced by ground returns are avoided by searching for measurements at a constant height above the ground.

 Since our research was done in an open outdoor environment, we did not encounter overhanging structures like over paths or ceilings.